 I conduct interdisciplinary research in the areas of philosophy, psychology, and neuroscience (see my publications below).
 In my lab in the philosophy department we conduct experiments on the nature of perception and cognition.
 I collaborate with a number of neuroscientists and psychologists from Monash University and around the world.
 For the next few years I am on a fellowship that allows me to focus exclusively on theories about brain function, which say the brain is primarily a sophisticated hypothesis tester.

 Hohwy, J., Palmer, C. Forthcoming.
 Social cognition as causal inference: implications for common knowledge and autism.
-Social Objects, John Michael and Mattia Gallotti (eds.)
-Springer.
-NEW
+In Mattia Gallotti and John Michael (Eds.), Social Ontology and Social Cognition, Springer Series “Studies in the Philosophy of Sociality”, Vol. 4, 2014.

 Hohwy, J. 2013.
 Delusions, illusions, and inference under uncertainty.
 Mind & Language 28: 57-71.
 DOI: 10.1111/mila.12008.